Georgia Labor Laws Guide

 Concerning Georgia, eligible employees need to be employed by the state for at least 12 months (or 1,250 hours) to qualify for FMLA benefits.

-An employee who leaves a job position to perform military service — federal or state — is entitled to paid or unpaid leave of up to five years.
-Also, an employee can receive leave benefits to attend training of up to 6 months within a four-year period.
+Military leave — an employee who leaves a job position to perform military service — federal or state — is entitled to paid or unpaid leave of up to five years

 Child labor laws in Georgia